clarencecastillo/NTUOSS-Ionic3Workshop/README.md

 #### 1.1 Creating a Project

 As with most frameworks out there, the first step is always to bootstrap our project using the ready-to-go boilerplates that's available for us to use.
 For our fake tinder app, we'll use the `tabs` boilerplate to get things started.
-Go ahead and run the code below:

 ```bash
 $ ionic start not-tinder tabs